28 Striking Vampire Books—including horror, romance, fantasy, and comedy titles

 Looking for stories to sink your teeth into?
 Check out our list below.

-This list of remarkable vampire books shows classics like Dracula and Camille to blockbuster series like Vampire Diaries and Vampire Academy and everything in between.
+This list of remarkable vampire books celebrates classics like Dracula and Camille to blockbuster series like Vampire Diaries and Vampire Academy and everything in between.

 Are you drawn to reading about the blood-thirsty undead?
 The list below includes imaginative vampire books that offer intensity and profoundness to rulers of the night—ranging from horror and romance to fantasy or even comedy.